genome/bfx-workshop/lectures/week_06/bfx_workshop_06_alignment.md

 Just open a new one and run the same commands to get to your swagger API page.
 The server that's actually doing the work should still be chugging around happily in the background

+- My API call returns `404 Error:  Not Found` and `content-length 0 . . .`

+This likely means that your cloud shell has timed out.
+Go back to that page, reconnect, run the connection command and reopen your swagger API window.

 - When I checked the status of my workflow, I got a `501 Unsupported HTTP method` error.

 If you just executed your workflow, wait a minute or two and try again.
 It takes a short time for the server to spin up the job.